eliath/dotfiles/README.md

 5. Install brew, cask, and other apps w/ ./script/brew.sh
 6. Iris: iristech.co

-run `./script/setup.sh` all to setup everything run the script with no arguments to see a list of available targets.
+run `./script/setup.sh all` to setup everything run the script with no arguments to see a list of available targets. you also might need to install xcode tools before doing any of this shit:

+    xcode-select --install

 # App Setup